richpl/PyBasic/README.md

 Note that all statements, including variable names are case insensitive (in fact, all lower case characters are converted to upper case internally by the lexical analyser).

-Arrays - TODO

 ### Comments

-The REM statement is used to indicate a comment, and occupies an entire statement.
+The **REM** statement is used to indicate a comment, and occupies an entire statement.
 It has no effect on execution:

 ```
 > 10 REM THIS IS A COMMENT